AhirGit/Jekyll_Portfolio/README.markdown

 # Resume Host

+## Purpose

+**(Windows Only)**
-Host a portfolio online using Jekyll Static Generator so that multiple employers can easily check through
+Step-by-step procedure of hosting a portfolio online using Jekyll Static Generator so that multiple

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+employers can easily check through and the resume can be updated anytime

 ### Prerequisites